cs4241-c25/a4-nick-leslie/README.md

 Include a very brief summary of your project here and what you changed / added to assignment #3.

 Unlike previous assignments, this assignment will be solely graded on whether or not you successfully complete it.
 Partial credit will be generously given.

+Due to me already porting my project to a Frontend framework and not having much time this week I just added a new page to my application.